Warren Bondo: Early life and Nancy

 Born in Évry, France, Bondo began playing football at VESC 91, aged four.
 He then played for Corbeil-Essonnes, Viry-Châtillon and Brétigny, before being scouted by Nancy, whom he joined in 2018.

 In August 2019, Bondo signed his first professional contract with the club, thus becoming Nancy's youngest player ever to do so.
 He made his professional debut on 24 November 2020, coming in as a substitute for Dorian Bertrand in the 73rd minute of a 1–0 Ligue 2 defeat against Grenoble; however, he was sent off 14 minutes later.
-On 22 December of the same year, the midfielder scored his first professional goal, as he opened the score of a league match against Chambly, which ultimately ended in a 3-3 draw.
+On 22 December of the same year, the midfielder scored his first professional goal, as he opened the score of a league match against Chambly, which ultimately ended in a 3–3 draw.

 On 10 June 2022, Bondo announced his departure from Nancy, after deciding not to extend his contract, following the club's relegation to Championnat National.

 Monza

 On 28 July 2022, Bondo joined newly-promoted Serie A side Monza on a free transfer, signing a three-year contract in the process.
 He then made his Serie A debut on 30 August, coming in as a substitute for Stefano Sensi at the 85th minute of a 3–0 away defeat to Roma.

-Loan to Reggina

-On 31 January 2023, Bondo was sent on a six-month loan to Serie B club Reggina.
+On 31 January 2023, Bondo moved to Serie B club Reggina on a six-month loan.
+He played three games.

+Having returned to Monza at the end of his loan, Bondo scored his first Serie A goal on 18 February 2024, a long-distance shot in a 4–2 win against AC Milan.

+AC Milan

+On 3 February 2025, Bondo joined AC Milan by signing a contract until 2029.

+Loan to Cremonese

+On 12 August 2025, Bondo signed a one-year loan contract with recently-promoted Serie A side Cremonese.